 “Ok, I’ll look for her!
 I best be going though, hopefully Sophie waited for me,” I said before I made my way down to the Ravenclaw common room.
 Sophie was indeed waiting for me by the door, so we both set out for the Great Hall.

 “I hope there are some cute guys on this trip,” Sophie said as we walked past the marble staircase.
 “I want this summer to be the best one yet!”

 “Well I mean yeah, I hope so too, but either way it will still be fun!”
 I tried to reason with her.
 Now Sophie was not boy crazy, but she has enjoyed quite a few snogs over the years.
 I think it was her hair that made everyone like her.
 It was long, always looked perfectly wavy, and was full of secrets.

 … Well maybe not the last part but she really is beautiful.
-I on the other hand had had a “boyfriend” for a few months in 2nd year (but really that hardly even counts) and all we did was hold hands a few times and share a quick peck on the lips.
+I on the other hand had had a “boyfriend” for a few months in 2nd year, but really that hardly even counts.
 Starting in 4th year I went on a few dates to Hogsmeade, but nothing really came out of them.
 Maybe this summer would be different.